elcesar/project_clean/README.md

 How to use
 =============
 The R script conteins 02 functions:
-- 01. merge_files.
+- merge_files.
 Objective.
-Merge the data form test and train source and calculate the mean from each column
+Merge the data from test and train source and calculate the mean from each column

-- 02. clean_data
-  Objective. read the soure files and obtein only the selected columns and rename the column names and the activity labels with descriptive names.
+- clean_data.
+Objective. read the source files and obtain only the selected columns and rename the column names and the activity labels with descriptive names.
 The output will be used in the merge_files function.